couleur-tweak-tips/CTT/docs/video/smoothie/cli.md

 `--peek`: int

-:   Render out a single frame as an image file, useful when peeking to see what a frame will look like with a very slow recipe.
+:   Render out frame number specified as an image file, useful when peeking to see what a frame will look like with a very slow recipe.
 This is passed to both `--start` and `--end` to VSPipe and does not mess up any temporal filters afaik.

 `--vpy`: file path